-As Deputy Chief Executive at the Education Council of Aotearoa New Zealand, Ms Hoskin is responsible for providing strong leadership, influence and the drive to lift the status of the teaching profession.
+As Interim Chief Executive at the Teaching Council of Aotearoa New Zealand, Ms Hoskin is responsible for providing strong leadership, influence and the drive to lift the status of the teaching profession.

 Ms Hoskin has a Diploma in Te Reo Māori, a Masters in Public Sector Management, and a Postgraduate Diploma in Management & Leadership from Oxford University.